Home Equity Loan Rates in Vermont (January 2025)

-Vermont's home equity loan rates are directionally in line with national averages — 7.5% APR for a 10-year term compared to 7.7% nationally and 8% APR for a 15-year term compared to 7.9% nationally.
-We've compiled detailed insights on current home equity loan rates in Vermont, including city-specific rates, top lenders and tips on securing the best rates for using your home's equity.
+Vermont's home equity loan rates are slightly below national averages, with a 7.5% APR for a 10-year term (7.7% nationally) and an 8% APR for a 15-year term (7.9% nationally).
+We've compiled detailed insights on current home equity loan rates in Vermont, including city-specific rates, top lenders, and tips on securing the best rates for using your home's equity.

 Key Takeaways